Afghan Eyes Girl

 Sharbat remembered Steve McCurry and getting her picture taken as it was the first time anybody had even taken her picture.
 Looking at the picture she recalled the holes in the red scarf she had worn, where from earlier in the day when she burned herself at campfire.
 She recalls the time under the Taliban as peaceful and she regards the burka as a thing of beauty and a Muslim women’s duty to wear.
 While doing the interview she would not allow him to see her face, only lifting the veil when his face was behind his camera.

 She had no idea that her face had become so famous and she had never seen her famous portrait before it was shown to her by the Explorer team in January, 2002.
-After meeting McCurry she stated that she wishes to live out of the lime light and, “will not give another media interview and she wishes not to be contacted,”.
+At first she was upset that her image was so widely seen, “but when I found out that I have been the cause of support/help for many people/refugees, then I became happy.”
+After meeting McCurry she stated that she wishes to live out of the lime light and, “will not give another media interview and she wishes not to be contacted”.